ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Default:
 : the queried Boolean value of the Selection Property `preserveOrder` ({{prop-ordering}})

-The order in which Messages were submitted for transmission via the Send Action will be preserved on delivery via Receive<> events for all Messages on a Connection that have this Message Property set to true.
+The order in which Messages were submitted for transmission via the `Send` action will be preserved on delivery via `Receive` events for all Messages on a Connection that have this Message Property set to true.

 If false, the Message is delivered to the receiving application without preserving the ordering.
-This property is used for protocols that support preservation of data ordering, see {{prop-ordering}}, but allow out-of-order delivery for certain messages, e.g., by multiplexing independent messages onto different streams.
+This property is used for protocols that support preservation of data ordering, see {{prop-ordering}}, but allow out-of-order delivery for certain Messages, e.g., by multiplexing independent Messages onto different streams.

-If it is not configured by the application before sending, this property's default value will be based on the Selection Property `preserveOrder` of the Connection associated with the Send Action.
+If it is not configured by the application before sending, this property's default value will be based on the Selection Property `preserveOrder` of the Connection associated with the `Send` action.

 #### Safely Replayable {#msg-safelyreplayable}